trOOnies/mle_challenge/docs/challenge.md

 - In `get_rate_from_column()` I initialize the dict with 0s, as it's more efficient and later on missing keys are inputed as 0 nonetheless.
 - For the barplots I recouple the x and y values, as many of them decoupled them.
 The x-axis went through a `.value_counts()` transformation, and so it could happen that they get reordered without updating the y-axis order.

+#### Conclusion

+Both models are pretty similar.
+I'll put the XGBoost model into production (see my changes `exploration.ipynb` for further information).

 ### Part II

 ...